JitendraZaa/firebase-lwc/README.md

 Here will be some information about the app.
 [Use this link to run application](https://jitendrazaa.github.io/firebase-lwc/)

+# Why this POC Failed ?
+1. Just like LWC limitation, we cant import javascript library with multiple module.
+Therefore , its better to have non LWC web application.

 ## How to run application
 1. Execute this command to install LWC server locally `npm install -g lwc-services`